 MY FIRST FULL-LENGTH YA NOVEL

-I completed a YA adventure with supernatural elements that takes place in contemporary time.
-If you are interested in discussing it, please contact me at TheKimBongiorno@Gmail.com.
+I wrote a YA novel.
+It’s pretty awesome.
+I’m writing a MG book, too.
+Also awesome.
+If you are interested in discussing either of them, please contact me at TheKimBongiorno@Gmail.com.